 Parents are actively encouraged to participate in school life and contribute to class activities.
-Through storytelling, song, dance, cookery demonstrations or by discussing the geography and history of their country they can contribute to children learning, in a most practical way, about the riches and diversity of other cultures.
-Parents may also be encouraged to engage in activities, such as paired reading, which will promote curricular development as well as improving inter-cultural relations.
-Involvement in the parents' association, sports training or school tours are other means by which parents can participate in school activities.
-For non-English speaking parents the school might be able to help them to find English language classes.
+Through storytelling, song, dance, cookery demonstrations or by discussing the geography and history of their country, parents can contribute to children learning, in a most practical way, about the riches and diversity of other cultures.

+Parents may also be encouraged to engage in activities, such as paired reading, which will promote curricular development.
+Involvement in the parents' association, sports training or school tours are other means by which parents might participate in school activities.
+Some schools run English language classes for parents or can direct you to where classes are available.

 Every child has the right to feel safe from mocking, threats, verbal and physical abuse.
 If racist incidents occur in schools they will be dealt with in the same way as any other form of unacceptable behaviour.
-The children who have behaved unacceptably will be counselled and the children at the receiving end of such behaviour will be given support.
+The unacceptable behaviour of the children will be addressed and the children at the receiving end of such behaviour will be given support.